A few broadcast gubbins available for sale – if they are listed here, they are still available!

 Connectors to the stereo channels are on 25-way Sub-D, XLR on the Mics and other Sub-D (9, 15, 25) connectors for Output, Switching, Talkback etc. Some 25-way/Phono-socket “breakout” looms plus a selection of spare op-amp chips will be included.

-Soundcraft RM105 8-channel Mixing Desk – £350 (subject to delivery/collection arrangements)
+Soundcraft RM105 8-channel Mixing Desk – £350 (subject to delivery/collection arrangements, see top of this page)

-This would make a neat newsroom or production mixer at a Community Radio Station with its ease of use and small footprint.
+This would make an ideal newsroom or production mixer at a Community Radio Station with its ease of use and small footprint.
 It may also be handy in a bedroom studio, for recording shows, podcasts or Skype/Zoom calls.

-The 2 telco modules allow for connection to both a phone (POTS) hybrid plus a computer for VoIP/Zoom – each having their own clean-feed and off-air talkback during PFL.
+With 2 telco modules, this allows for connection to both phone hybrids and computer for VoIP/Skype/Zoom – each having their own clean-feed and off-air talkback during PFL.
+This means you can co-host with a remote presenter over Zoom but also take a phone call.

 Coarse level-trimmers allow for setting-up a module to a nominal operating level with +/- 15dB Gain trim for day-to-day adjustments.

-A post-fade Aux Send creates an additional clean-feed (handy if you require a stereo CF to a remote-studio), a “microphone-only” feed or effects send.
-Remote-start, on-air signalling, 4 external monitor inputs and PPM monitoring make this a small yet powerful bit of alright.
+A post-fade Aux Send creates an additional clean-feed (handy if you require a stereo CF to a remote-studio), a “microphone-only” feed or effects send for reverb etc. Remote-start, on-air muting/signalling, 4 external monitor inputs and PPM monitoring make this a small yet powerful bit of alright.

 1x Mic/Line (EQ)